allegroai/clearml-docs/docs/webapp/webapp_exp_reproducing.md

     * On the Dashboard, click a recent experiment, project card, or **VIEW ALL** and then click a project card.
     * On the Projects page, click project card, or the **All projects** card.

 1. Reproduce the experiment.
-In the experiments table, right click and then either:
+In the experiments table, right-click and then either:

     * Clone (make an exact copy)